TCU Athletics: What Does Being on the Right Side of NIL Look Like?

 NIL has been implemented in multiple ways since its emergence in 2021.
 From Oklahoma State attempting to put scannable QR codes on their players' uniforms where fans can donate money, to Tennessee putting a "talent fee" on their ticket prices to boost their NIL buying power, programs are trying everything to gain an advantage in college athletics.
 While some schools have been criticized for advertising their NIL funding openly, other schools like TCU have made use of NIL collectives like the Flying T Club to help their athletes in many ways behind the scenes.

-When looking at the Top 50 programs in NIL Funding, TCU surprisingly doesn't crack the list in an article done by 247 Sports.
-While most TCU fans don't expect to find their school in the Top 10, they might still expect the brand to be at least on the list.
+When looking at the Top 50 programs in NIL Funding, TCU isn't shown on the list, according to 247 Sports.
+It's important to keep in mind that the list done by 247 Sports only includes public schools, so TCU won't be featured.
 The Oregon Ducks lead NCAA programs with nearly a billion dollars invested into their athletics programs.

 With this information, I decided I would be better informed if I just went straight to the top of TCU's athletics program to get Athletic Director Jeremiah Donati's (ADJD) opinions on what being on the right side of NIL looks like.